Tandx01/Academic_Projects/Python/hw4/README.md

-hw4 file is implemeted to work with tr_cities file
+hw4.py is implemeted to work with tr_cities.cvs